I. General Policy

 VI.
 Responsible Official and Key Offices to Contact Regarding Policy and its Implementation

-Responsible Official: Provost (for faculty and other teachers); Vice President for Administration (for non-faculty supervisors and other staff)
+Responsible Official: Provost (for faculty and other teachers); Executive Vice President for Finance and Administration (for non-faculty supervisors and other staff)

 Other Key Offices: Director of Equal Employment Opportunity Programs and Title IX Coordinator